Music of Burkina Faso: Traditional music

-The Djeli, a caste of courtly praise-singers in Burkina Faso, function like the griots elsewhere in West Africa: at each ruler's funeral they recite the names and histories of past rulers, they intervene in people's personal affairs and perform at social gatherings.
-The Mossi and their griots retain ancient royal courts and courtly music.

 The kora, the stringed instrument of the djeli, has been popular throughout much of West Africa since the Malian empire of the 1240s.
 The instrument traditionally featured seven strings until the Gambian griot Madi Woulendi increased that number to twenty-one.
 The kora can be played in several scales including the hypolydian mode (saouta), silaba, sim'bi and mandéka.

 Mande-speakers are also known for the balafon, a kind of wooden xylophone, the exact characteristics of which can vary depending on the maker.
 The Dagara, Bwa and Senufo peoples also have their own varieties.

 Djembe drums, like balafons, are often manufactured in Bobo Dioulasso.
 The djembe, a vital part of Burkinabé traditional music, is said to be of Malinké origin.
 It is made from a single piece of wood, usually from a caïlcedrat or lenke tree.